Skip to Main Content

 • Teacher (pre-K through grade 12), administrator or counselor

-After you buy your first home, OHFA’s Mortgage Tax Credit program can play a role when it’s time to file your taxes.
-The IRS already allows you to deduct some of your mortgage interest, and this program can help you lower your tax bill even more.
+After you buy your first home, OHFA’s Mortgage Tax Credit program can save you money when it’s time to file your taxes, beyond deducting some of your mortgage interest.
 There are two options:

-1. Mortgage Tax Credit Plus – If you obtain a loan through OHFA’s first-time homebuyer program, you can score a tax credit of up to 40 percent of your mortgage interest, up to a maximum of $2,000.
-There’s a trade-off, though: You might pay a “slightly higher interest rate,” according to OHFA’s website.
+1. Mortgage Tax Credit Plus: If you obtain a loan through OHFA’s first-time homebuyer program, you can score a tax credit of up to 40 percent of your mortgage interest, up to a maximum of $2,000.

-2. Mortgage Tax Credit Basic – If your loan is not via OHFA, you can still apply for the tax credit, but it will be smaller: 30 percent of your mortgage interest for a bank-owned property; 25 percent for a property in a target area; and 20 percent for all other properties.
+2. Mortgage Tax Credit Basic: If your loan is not via OHFA, you can still apply for the tax credit, but it will be smaller: 20 percent for a property in a target area and 15 percent for all other properties.

 Other Ohio first-time homebuyer loans